jossgamerYT156/J-Lang/README.md

 ## Inspiration

-J-Lang draws inspiration from basic **Python** and **C** instructions, providing a simplified version with clear rules for writing code.
+J-Lang draws inspiration from basic **JS** and **C** instructions, providing a simplified version with clear rules for writing code.
 It aims to be accessible to beginners and help users understand fundamental programming concepts.

 ## Development